 Israeli cabinet starts discussing state budget after 3-year deadlock

-Israel's cabinet started to debate the state budget, after no budget has been approved for more than three years amid a political deadlock, Trend reports citing Xinhua.
+Israel's cabinet started on Sunday to debate the state budget, after no budget has been approved for more than three years amid a political deadlock, Trend reports citing Xinhua.

 "After three years in which Israel has been working without a budget, the most basic tool for running a country, we are now submitting for cabinet approval the 2021-2022 budget," Prime Minister Naftali Bennett said at the beginning of a weekly cabinet meeting.